QA-Automation-Starter/qa-automation/src/site/markdown/environment-setup.md

     2. create shortcut to `appium-startup.cmd`
     3. run it
    >
-   > Open the Selenium Grid Console to ensure proper registration.
+   > Refresh the Selenium Grid Console to ensure proper registration.

 ## Mobile Testing